JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-entity eid="Q2602751" title="dorsal">
 <param ve-entity eid="Q3429717" title="ventral">
 <param ve-entity eid="Q729496" title="bract" aliases="bracts">
 In the eighteenth and early nineteenth centuries, botanical illustrators developed a refined iconography for representing cultivated sunflowers that allowed them to communicate scientific knowledge about the plant.
-This hand-colored print _Anatomy of the Sunflower_, designed by [Peter Henderson](http://vocab.getty.edu/page/ulan/500042021), exemplifies a mode of artistic engagement with plants tailored to the needs of botanists.
-Henderson’s image shows a partial view of two mature specimens—facing opposite directions—to communicate valuable information about their dorsal and ventral anatomical structures.
-Yet Henderson takes some aesthetic liberties to imbue the flower heads with a sense of movement and vitality, expanding the appeal of the illustration beyond scientists to plant and art collectors as well.
+This hand-colored print _Anatomy of the Sunflower_, designed by[Peter Henderson](http://vocab.getty.edu/page/ulan/500042021), exemplifies a mode of artistic engagement with plants tailored to the needs of botanists.[^ref26] Henderson’s image shows a partial view of two mature specimens—facing opposite directions—to communicate valuable information about their dorsal and ventral morphological structures.
+Yet his design takes some aesthetic liberties to imbue the flower heads with a sense of movement and vitality, expanding the appeal of the illustration beyond scientists to plant and art collectors as well.
 At the center of <span data-click-image-zoomto="982,2706,2213,1795">the left flower,</span> a series of green scallop-like shapes describe how bracts grow in concentric layers.
 Their slight curvature contrasts with a leaf that curls exuberantly away from the plant’s stem, leading the eye to <span data-click-image-zoomto="1448,813,4149,3588">the opposite flower.</span> Rust-orange “petals,” some with gold highlights, radiate outward from its dark-brown disk.
 A close look at <span data-click-image-zoomto="3200,1997,1038,897">the disk</span> reveals a circular band composed of stylized representations of yellow, five-petaled florets.
 <param ve-image fit="contain" manifest="https://iiif.lib.harvard.edu/manifests/drs:436574052" seq="291">

 <param ve-entity eid="Q14847254" title="Compositae">